paybondpaybond

 Audit export and Signal inputs

-• Compliance bundles — opt-in agent_receipts include stores each receipt at agent_receipts/{receipt_id}.json.
+• Compliance bundles — opt-in agent_receipts include stores each receipt at agent_receipts/{receipt_id}.json plus a PEF companion *.pef.json.
 Verify with paybond receipts verify --kind agent or POST /protocol/v2/agent-receipts/verify.
-See Audit export compliance.
+See Ledger and provenance.

 • Signal fraud inputsAGENT_RECEIPT_VOLUME_SPIKE and AGENT_RECEIPT_POLICY_DRIFT derive from gateway receipt rows (score-neutral operator signals).